Tasmanian Devil (DC Comics)

-The Tasmanian Devil (Hugh Dawkins) is a fictional superhero appearing in DC Comics, depicted as a gay pacifistic Australian metahuman with the ability to turn into a large anthropomorphic Tasmanian devil.
-He first appeared in Super Friends #7, with his first appearance in mainline continuity being in Infinity, Inc. #32.
+The Tasmanian Devil (Hugh Dawkins) is a superhero appearing in DC Comics.
+He is a gay pacifistic Australian metahuman with the ability to turn into a large anthropomorphic Tasmanian devil.
+Tasmanian Devil first appeared in Super Friends #7, with his first appearance in mainline continuity being in Infinity, Inc. #32.

 Fictional character biography

-Tasmanian Devil is usually depicted as a metahuman who was born with his abilities.
-A humorous alternate origin was given, suggesting that he gained his powers from his mother, who possessed similar abilities to him, raised him in a cult, sold his soul to a Tasmanian devil, and injected him with radioactive musk from an alien species resembling Tasmanian devils.
+Tasmanian Devil is usually depicted as a metahuman who was born with superpowers.
+A humorous alternate origin was given, suggesting that he gained his powers from his mother, who possessed similar abilities to him and artificially gave him powers.
 Regardless, his parents had a hard time dealing with his alter ego until he saved his father's life.

-He served as a superhero in Tasmania, before joining the Global Guardians.
-He often fought alongside other heroes, such as the Super Friends and Infinity Inc. Later, the Guardians' base was destroyed and the team disbanded.
+Tasmanian Devil served as a superhero in Tasmania before joining the Global Guardians.
+He often fought alongside other heroes, such as the Super Friends and Infinity Inc. Later, the Guardians' base is destroyed and the team disbands.
+After leaving the Global Guardians, Tasmanian Devil works with the Justice League and the Ultramarine Corps.
+During his time in the League, Tasmanian Devil is revealed to be gay.

-Justice League

-Tasmanian Devil helped to rebuild the Justice League's Embassy which had been destroyed during an alien invasion.
-When Queen Bee reformed the Global Guardians as part of her scheme to brainwash heroes, he was left out of the roster due to his connections to the Justice League.
-After his close friend Tuatara fell into a coma after attacking the League, Tasmanian Devil and his friend Joshua Barbazon were preparing to transfer him to the medical lab in the Justice League's Australian embassy, but Queen Bee recalled Tuatara before this could happen.

-Tasmanian Devil would join the League in a mission to Bialya, which would turn out to be an illegal invasion, as Queen Bee's mole in the United Nations, Ambassador Heimlich, had fired Captain Atom, Elongated Man, Ice, and Blue Beetle.
-Once Queen Bee's massive brainwashing efforts are uncovered, Tasmanian Devil learns that Doctor Mist, Jack O'Lantern, and Owlwoman were replaced by imposters, with the real heroes either missing or dead.
-Tasmanian Devil and the League help with relief and recovery efforts.

-Tasmanian Devil rejoins Justice League International after aiding them against the villain Sonar.
-He is present for the funeral of fellow Leaguer Ice.
-He becomes indirectly involved in another recruitment effort, which does not work out.

-It is also revealed that Hugh is openly gay in Justice League Quarterly #8 (September 1992).
-He has previously been romantically interested in Justice League liaison Joshua Barbazon, had a crush on Hal Jordan, and is dating Starman (Mikaal Tomas).